Adhithya070/Define24-Identifier_Expected/README.md

 ### How to configure
 1. Git clone the repo
-2. Add API key in background.js available at: https://aistudio.google.com/app/apikey
+2. Add API key in background.js file available at: https://aistudio.google.com/app/apikey
-3. enable developer mode for here extensions chrome://extensions/
+3. Enable developer mode for extensions here: chrome://extensions/
 4. Click on Load unpacked, select the directory, extension will now be installed.

 ### How to Run